Live Your Life (Yuna song): Critical reception

 MTV Iggy described the track as, "polished until it gleams but instead of burying Yuna, it lifts her up.
 The track has hints that a diva is waiting to shine."
 A writer for Billboard magazine described the track positively and noted that it was fairing extremely well and would likely chart soon: "25-year-old alterna-pop singer Yuna is gaining traction with her dreamy single "Live Your Life," produced by Pharrell Williams.
 During the June 11–17 [2012] tracking week, it was among the top 10 most-played songs on SiriusXM's 20 on 20 channel and WLOQ Orlando, Fla., according to Nielsen BDS.
 On YouTube, its three official clips and a performance on TBS' "Conan" have generated a combined 1 million views.
 Signed to the FADER label, Yuna wraps a tour with Graffiti6 on June 25 before heading out for dates with David Gray in early July."

 Promotion

 Music video

 On 16 February 2012, the official music video for "Live Your Life" was released to Yuna's official YouTube/Vevo account.

 Live performances

 Yuna performed "Live Your Life" on late-night TV shows Conan and Last Call with Carson Daly.
 She was featured on the CBS Evening News in a featured profile piece and toured with Graffiti6 with stops at Bonnaroo and Lollapalooza.
 She also contributed to the Savages soundtrack on the track, Here Comes the Sun.

 Video games

-A remix of the song is found in Grand Theft Auto V, on the fictional “Worldwide FM” radio station found throughout the game.
+A remix by MeLo-X is heard in Grand Theft Auto V, on the fictional “Worldwide FM” radio station within the game.